RobiNN1/PHP-UI-Kit/docs/core/config.md

 ## setFrameworkPath()

-Set path to the framework.
+Set the path to the framework.

 ```php
 $config->setFrameworkPath('bootstrap5', __DIR__.'/path/to/bootstrap5');